JackNapier20/AgenticSearch/README.md

 http://localhost:8080
 ```

-The UI lets you enter a query, pick an optional schema, and see a live entity table with clickable per-cell provenance (source URL + excerpt + confidence).
+The UI lets you enter a query, set the number of results, and see a live entity table with clickable per-cell provenance (source URL + excerpt + confidence).
+Entity type and columns are inferred automatically from the query — no schema selection needed.

----
+**Browser history:** Previous searches are saved automatically in `localStorage` and shown in a history panel below the results.
+Clicking any item re-renders the saved table instantly with no network call.
+History is private to your browser and never stored on the server or in the repository.

 ---

 ## Architecture

 ```
-Query + Schema Hint (optional)
+Topic Query
        │
        ▼
 ┌─────────────┐